-The visual design of materials is clear and easy to understand.
+The visual design of materials is somewhat clear and easy to understand.

-Materials include an appropriate amount of white space and a design that supports and does not distract from student learning.
+Materials include an appropriate amount of white space, but the design somewhat distracts from student learning.
 Materials embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
-Materials include digital components that are free of technical errors.
+The materials included in the digital components are somewhat free of technical errors.